cchesser/java-perf-workshop/docs/content/docs/jmc/_intro_jmc7.md

 ```

 ## Java Mission Control

-We will be using Java Mission Control _(included in Oracle JDK 7u40)_ to monitor and evaluate the Java flight recordings.
+We will be using Java Mission Control to monitor and evaluate the Java flight recordings.
 To start up  Java Mission Control, simply executing the following in your console:

 ```bash
 jmc